Governor Roles and Responsibilities

 Mrs Nicola Houghton

-An experienced School Business Manager, she supports children and young people in a wide range of roles.
-Nicola is passionate about raising aspirations and making a difference to young lives.
-She volunteers extensively within the community to fundraise and initiate strategies which address the needs of those disadvantaged by their circumstances.
-With a track record of securing successful funding applications and leading projects, she is determined to help others improve their life chances and reach their potential.
-An active Charity Trustee, Mental Health Champion and one of our Deputy Designated Safeguarding Leads, her strengths not only lie in School Business Management, but also in bringing people together and connecting local services to improve access for our school community.
-Nicola is also Vice Chair of Wisbech Ladies Circle and is our Governor with responsibility for Community Cohesion.
+I am the School Business Manager here at St Peter's which means I oversee the the Finance, HR, Premises, Health & Safety and Administration at our school.
+I am also one of the Deputy Designated Safeguarding Leads.
+I support people in a wide range of roles both at our school and in the community.
+I am passionate about raising aspirations and making a positive difference to people's lives.
+I volunteer extensively within the community to fund-raise and initiate strategies which address the needs of those disadvantaged by their circumstances.
+I have a track record of successfully leading projects and I am determined to help others improve their life chances and reach their potential.
+As a trustee for the Young People's Counselling Service, my strengths not only lie in school business management, but also in bringing people together and connecting local services to improve access for our whole school community.
+I am also Vice Chair of Wisbech Ladies Circle and am the Governor with responsibility for Community Cohesion.

 Mrs Emma Barnard